-A great deal of excitement has been occa ioned by the challenge that passed between Messrs.
-Brook's and Burlingame.
-We have heard one or two persons say that Col. Brook's bught to have accepted Mr. Burlingame's place of appointment, namely, the Canada shore opposite Niagra Falls.
+A great deal of excitement has been occa oned by the challenge that passed between Messrs, Brook's and Burlingame.
+We have heard one or two persons say that Col. Brook's ought to have accepted Mr. Burlingame's place of appointment, namely, the Canada shore opposite Niagra Falls.
 Now we think that Col. Brooks did exactly right.
-It would have been next to an impossibility for Col. Brooks to get to the appointed splace, first, because he well knew with what bitter relentless hatred they regarded him, rendering it mpossible.
+It would have been-next to an impossibility for Col. Brooks to get to the appointed place, first, because he well knew with what bitter relentless hatrod they regarded him, rendering it impossible.
 Secondly, New York in her statutes we understand, forbids "any one to write or accept a challenge in the state, or go out, or pass through to do the same, deeming such as a penitentary offence,

-We well remember what an excitement was created by the Duel that took place between wo members of the Shakespearian club some time ago, when Policemen were placed party that remained unhurt, and came near imprisoning the other party, even before it was known whether he would live or die, he being wounded dangerously.
-Now Mr. Burlingame, appearing game, wished Mr. Brooks York, could ever get Col. Brooks into their possession, that his seat in Congress would to vacant for several years.
-Mr. Burlingame (like his iffustrious predecessor, J. Watson Under the circumstances any one can see that t would be absurd for Col. Brooks to run the risk of bribed assasins, and treacherous fana. first element, if he did, why did he wish Col. Brooks, to run the gauntlet seven or .ight hundred miles !
-It seems to us that this is some treacherous plot to injure Col. Brooks.

-retract. and lastly appoint Ningara.
+We well remember what an excitement was created by the Duel-that took place between two members of the Shakespearian club some time ago, when Policemen were placed at every "cross road" to seize the fortunate been truly fortunate in securing for our party that remained unhurt, and came near imprisoning the other party, even before it was known whether he would live or die, he being wounded dangerously.
+Now Mr. Burlingame, appearing game, wished Mr. Brooks to run the above risk, for he well 'mew that if the Black Republican authorities of New York, could ever get Col. Brooks into their possession, that his seat in Congress would vacant for several years, Mr. Burlingame (like his iffustrious predecessor, J. Watson Webb, no doubt had his pardon in his pocket, took place within a few weeks, and when he accepted Col. Brooks challenge, were all fine schools, numbering from Under the circumstances any one can see that it would be absurd for Col. Brooks to run the risk of bribed assasins, and treacherous faua. first element, if he did, why did he wish Col. Brooks, to run the gauntlet seven or eight hundred miles L It seems to us that this is some treacherons plot to injure Col. Brooks.
+Why did Mr. Burlingame first apologise, then etract. and lastly appoint Ningara ...

-PLAYING UPON THE CREDULTTY OF THE Sourn .- We have already recited the circumstances of the recent rescue of a fuwitive slave in Boston with the view of Sillustrating a conflict between a State and Federal law, and of directing the attention of the press and people of the South to the fact, that the Constitution of the United States is practically annulled by the persoual liberty Bill of Massachusetts.
+PLAYING UPON THE CREDULITY OF THE Sourn .--- We have already recited the circumstances of the recent rescue of a fugitive slave in Boston with the view of Hillustrating a conflict between a State and Federal law, and of directing the attention of the press and people of the South to the fact, that the Constitution of the United States is practically annulled by the personal liberty Bill of Massachusetts.